zarf-dev/proposals/6-manifest-preview-capability/README.md

 I pondered if we should accept a component flag as we do on deploy during package inspect or package preview.
 This would allow people to get a more accurate view of the manifests that they intend to deploy if they are using optional components.
 However, this flag would only make sense alongside the  It does make the code more complicated, but it can give a better view of what will actually be deployed.
 Given the added complexity, we are not added this for now, but it could be an enhancement in the future.

-Another alternative would be to have completely separate commands that show the zarf.yaml file and the commands that show the manifests and values files.
-The `zarf package preview` command would exist solely to view a zarf.yaml and the `zarf package inspect` command would be unchanged.
-Instead we'd introduce the commands `zarf dev show-manifests` and `zarf dev show-values-files`.
-These commands would have the `--deploy-set` and `--create-set` flags, while `zarf package preview` would only need `--set`.
-This would increase the surface area of the CLI, but give commands a more distinct purpose.
-This would help the flags be more sensible as well.
-Helm templating would require a `--kube-version` for charts with a certain version set.
-A `--components` flag would be nice for users who want to see the manifests they are deploying without optional components included, but wouldn't make sense for the `zarf package preview` command since all components are included on create regardless of if they are used or not.
+Another alternative is to separate commands dedicated to show the different types of files. `zarf package preview` would be introduced to show the zarf.yaml file. `zarf dev show-manifests` and `zarf dev show-values-files` would show the manifests and values files respectively.
+The `zarf package inspect` command would be unchanged.
+Separating `show-manifests` and `show-values-files` would increase the surface area of the CLI, but give the commands a more distinct purpose, and more sensible flags. `show-manifests` and `show-values-files` would have the `--deploy-set` and `--create-set` flags, while `zarf package preview` would only need `--set`. `show-manifests` and `show-values-files` would need a `--kube-version` flag so they can still template charts that have a specific version requirement outside of the default.
+A `--components` flag could be added for to `show-manifests` and `show-values-files` for users who want to see the manifests they are deploying without optional components included, but wouldn't make sense for the `zarf package preview` command since all components are included on create regardless of if they are used or not.
 The `show-manifests` and `show-values-files` commands would take either a zarf.yaml or a zarf package.